 Digital transformation depends on data that is both timely and reliable.

-Mostly, data governance is believed to secure data but it slows or even prevents accessibility.
+Data governance is primarily believed to secure data, but it can, unfortunately, slow or even prevent accessibility.
 That leads to a slower time to market, missed opportunities, and increasing friction.
 A good data management strategy can deliver secure data at the speed of business.
 However, data security is not a one-time activity.
 Instead, it is a continuous process and one that requires constant adjustment to the data management strategy – this is why the data lifecycle model is so appropriate.
 There is another critical but often unnoticed factor that can be central in threat and vulnerability identification: Security Lifecycle Management (SLM).
 At a higher level, SLM for physical assets might sound similar to SLM of digital assets, but in reality, it is different.
 In truth, information security challenges have become a principal reason for SLM and vice versa.

 At Data Zoo, we adopt a lifecycle approach to information security for maintaining the highest standards of data security and compliance, securely managing the complete data lifecycle — from onboarding to processing and offboarding.